 Euros (EUR) and US Dollars (USD) are the best currencies to bring to Cuba in the areas where our tours visit.
 These are the most widely accepted by locals therefore they can be used to pay directly to businesses or to exchange for CUP.
 British Pounds (GBP) has the highest official exchange rate but may not be as in demand by local businesses.

 Below is the complete list of foreign currencies

-- These currencies can be exchanged at the CADECA and at some banks (surcharge is 2% for most currencies and 8% for USD)
+- These currencies can be exchanged at the CADECA and at most banks (surcharge is 2% for most currencies and 8% for USD)

 - We strongly recommend exchanging only small amounts of CUP currency at any one time (e.g. 50-100EUR).